grab/app-sizer/docs/plugin.md

 }
 ```

-2. Apply the plugin in your app module's `build.gradle`:
+2. Apply the plugin in your app module's `build.gradle`

 ```groovy
 apply plugin: "com.grab.app-sizer"